 Expungement is a provision that allows a person with a particular criminal record to have that record cleared.
-Each state has their own rules as to what types of crimes can be expunged and what length of time must pass before those criminal records are eligible to be removed and possibly destroyed.
-If you believe you may be eligible to apply for records expungement, the Oklahoma State Bureau of Investigation stresses the importance of hiring an attorney.
+Each state has its own rules as to what types of crimes can be expunged and what length of time must pass before those criminal records are eligible to be removed and possibly destroyed.
+If you believe you may be eligible to apply for records-expungement, the Oklahoma State Bureau of Investigation stresses the importance of hiring an attorney.

 REASONS FOR PURSUING EXPUNGEMENT

 You may want to consider seeking record expungement when your criminal record causes any of the following: